perborgen/IntroToReact/exercises/02_ajax/notes.md

 ## Running the app

 With some browsers (Safari, Firefox) you can run the app by simply dragging *index.html* into the browser.
-With Chrome, this won't work.
-To run it: head over to the directory with your Command Line Interface and run the following command:
+If you're using Chrome, you'll mostl likely have to start a simple server.
+If so, head over to the directory with your Command Line Interface and type the following:

 	python -m SimpleHTTPServer

 ## Breaking the UI into components

-Check out this tutorial on how to break you UI into components
+Before you start coding, you'll want to break the UI into components.
+Check out this tutorial on how to break you UI into components.

+(ui.png)

 ## Fetch the users inputs